 2. Preapproach to Individual Prospects: After qualifying the prospects, Before the sales person approaches the customers for a sale, it is necessary to develop a sales strategy by collecting customer data and combining them with the product attributes as a fit for satisfying the individual and organizational needs.
-A Pre approach selling strategy for each prospects requires a clear understanding of his personal characteristics need salespeople should learn all they can about the customers to whom they hope to sell.
+A salespeople should learn all they can about the customers to whom they hope to sell.
 This step consists of finding out what products the prospective customers are now using and their reactions to these products.
 Salesmen also should try find out the personal habits and preferences of a prospect.
 They should collect all the informations they can.
 This will help to adjust their presentations to individual buyers.